jonashackt/vagrant-ansible-on-appveyor/README.md

 Use these infos to connect via your favorite RDP client!
 Now you can watch things get installed and configured:

 ![appveyor-rdp-into-worker](screenshots/appveyor-rdp-into-worker.png)

+##### SSH into your AppVeyor Ubuntu worker

+There´s also a way to SSH into the workers, see https://www.appveyor.com/docs/how-to/ssh-to-build-worker/